-You may witness qualified Wolf Care Staff providing daily physical checks and veterinary care as well as maintenance to the enclosure.
-Read the wolf logs for the most current information on each the ambassador wolves.
+You may witness qualified Wolf Care staff providing daily physical checks and veterinary care as well as maintenance to the enclosure.
+Read the wolf logs for the most current information on each of the ambassador wolves.
 If you experience any technical issues, please contact us.